 8. Engaging Playlists

 Google encourages YouTube brands to upload content frequently.
 Meaning – keep your channel alive.
-To take this a step further, you should organize that uploaded content into specific playlists (or topics).
+To take this a step further, you should organize that uploaded content into specific YouTube playlists (or topics).
 This will also let users know that you have more info regarding a specific interest, and thus give incentive to stay for the next video in line.

 9. Build Your Community of Subscribers

 Although I am emphasizing the obvious, it is vital to build a strong community of subscribers.
 Engage your users and encourage them to comment on your videos.
 Ask questions in the videos, add a “subscribe” button at the end of your video, and make sure to answer any questions your viewers ask in the comments area.
 A strongly engaged video will not only help build your community, but will also show YouTube that your video content is valuable.

 Our best advice for driving the most traffic to your video, is to create intuitive, educational, engaging and powerful content.
 Now that you have followed the above tips for optimizing your YouTube video, be sure to track your channel’s YouTube analytics.
 Explore watch time, views, likes and comments for each video.
 Learn about your traffic sources, geographies and genders.
 Use this info to analyze what works best for your YouTube channel and how you can improve the less popular videos.

 Have any additional questions about YouTube SEO or other SEO trends for 2018?
 Contact us!back to blog